- What does the review consist of?

 Who decides which State will be reviewed and when?

 During the selection phase of the first UPR cycle, States were split per regional group.
 Subsequently, the list of each group was organised so that States selected first were those whose terms of membership were ending in June 2007, second those whose terms of membership were ending in June 2008 and third those who volunteered for the UPR.
 Then, the list of countries was re-organised in alphabetical order starting with the country drawn by lot by the President.

 The order of review at the second cycle is exactly the same as during the first cycle.
 However, as there is now only 14 States reviewed per session, the composition of each Working Group session has changed.
 See below for the 2012-2016 calendar.

 The period between two reviews is called the "follow-up".
 It is the moment during which the State under Review implements the recommendations received.

-What will be the focus of the second cycle?
+What is the focus of the second and subsequent cycles?

-The reviews at the second cycle should look into the human rights situation in the country since the first review and assess the level of implementation of the recommendations received then.
+The reviews at the second and subsequent cycles look into the human rights situation in the country since the previous review and assess the level of implementation of the recommendations the State had previously received.

 Can NGOs and NHRIs participate in the UPR process?